- by Seneca

 This is the first thing I want to mention because it has the potential for the best lasting results.
 When you have a bunch of food sensitivities, you can pretty much assume leaky gut, and nothing does better for leaky gut than bone broth, or "dog jello" as we call it.
 It's bones that have been boiled with a bit of vinegar or lemon juice to extract all the gut healing nutrients and gelatin.
 Here's how.
 A caveat is that traditionally made bone broth is boiled at minimum 24 hrs, and maybe 2 days.
 That makes it high in histamine.
 Bone broth made in an Instant Pot is a good compromise for having lower histamine levels but still healing.
 I do not have an Instant Pot and forged ahead with my crockpot full of bones.
 There is a history of using histamines to treat severe allergic reactions in dogs.
 Part of the reason for that is that in severe reactions, low plasma histamine levels are present.
 Thus, foods containing histamine can bring balance to a stressed system.
 Axel gets a little bone broth before meals with his supplements mixed in that need to go down 20 minutes before a meal.
 Plan on being in the bone broth production business for at least 3 months, though it really is a good nourishing thing to make a regular part of life.

 This is another gut healer if you don't want to do bone broth or you need a back up for times when you did not make the bone broth.
 The powder mixes into raw food easily, or you can figure out a little yogurt or something to hide it in.
-Glutamine is widely available in food sources, especially if you are feeding raw, so it may not be a necessity.
+It's better to use theraputic levels of amino acids without food, so I would use as little as possible to mix 20-30 mins before a meal.
 Given the choice between broth and glutamine, I'd pick bone broth every time.
 That said, if there is pancreatitis, IBS or major digestive disturbances going on, glutamine might be a good idea.
 Cancer causes glutamine deficiency, so if that's a factor, you might consider supplementing.
 You might want to skip it if your dog takes medication for seizures.
 (Jury is still out, but it may undermine the meds.)

 This is yet another dimension of healing leaky gut.
 Probiotics do not address environmental allergies or true food allergies.
 This one is the best bang for the buck that I've found.
 No fillers.
 I'll typically mix probiotics into a small amount of cold bone broth as my dogs appetizer.